Aulig/webtoapp-wordpress/readme.txt

 == Changelog ==

+= 1.0.1 =
+Improve code quality.

 = 1.0.0 =
 Initial release.

 == Upgrade Notice ==

+= 1.0.1 =
+Upgrading is recommended for better stability.

 = 1.0.0 =
 Try out our new plugin!